raster-foundry/raster-foundry/README.md

 Development workflow varies by developer, but a typical development experience might include the following:

  - Create a new feature branch
- - Start up the vagrant machine with `vagrant up --provision`
+ - Start up the vagrant machine with `./scripts/setup`
  - Sync watched files by running `vagrant rsync-auto` in another tab.
  - Get an `sbt` console open using `./scripts/console api-server ./sbt`
  - Make changes to Scala code